-Following the granting of a transmission and infrastructure licence, a management plan will need to be submitted by the licence holder and approved by the Regulator before activities involving fixed or tethered infrastructure can commence.
+Following the granting of a transmission and infrastructure licence, a management plan will need to be submitted by the licence holder and approved by the Regulator before activities can commence.
 If EPBC Act approval and DNP authorisations are required and issued (including associated conditions), measures should be included in the OEI management plan to support compliance with those approvals.
 Please refer to information provided in the previous offshore infrastructure projects section for further guidance on requirements under the EPBC Act and AMP management plans, transmission and infrastructure licences, management plans required under the OEI Act and project commencement and implementation.

-i) Refer to Figure 2 for more details.
+i Refer to Figure 2 for more details.

-EPBC referral

-Transmission infrastructure licence

-Management plan approval
+EPBC referral Transmission infrastructure licence Management plan approval

 Transmission and infrastructure licences are not restricted to declared areas under the OEI Act.
 Therefore, there is no need for proponents to wait for an area declaration before addressing EPBC Act and DNP requirements relevant to their selected site.
-For standalone transmission infrastructure projects that do not require fixed or tethered infrastructure16 to be installed in order to assess feasibility it is recommended that EPBC Act and DNP requirements are met before applying for a transmission and infrastructure licence.
+It is recommended that EPBC Act and DNP requirements are met before applying for a transmission and infrastructure licence.